ada-af/DBooru/README.md

 1. If there a commit message then "Minor changes"*
     *Minor changes may include removal of half of all code

-### Exp/Fixes/Test

-1. If there brach like Exp/Fixes/Test then only working branch is [Master](#master)
-1. Nothing works
-1. Lots of commits
-1. Contains something new or fixes

 ## Features
 ### Both versions
 1. Search in downloaded images
     1. By tags
-    1. By image dimensions
+    2. By image dimensions
-1. Viewing images
+2. Viewing images
-1. Loading images from *booru
+3. Loading images from *booru
     1. Even with proxy (socks5 only)

 ### Web-Interface